deepio/statusbot/README.md

 Very minimalistic script to ping servers and send slack notifications when a status in the server changes.
 Just build, configure, and run.

-### Build

-- Install go
-- `make build`

 ### Configure

 - Write a JSON file that has the name and the URL of the site you wish to track the status of in Slack.
+You could replace the `test.json` file.

 ```JSON
 {